sike25/interpretability/06_Interaction_And_Collaboration/strobelt_seq2seqvis.md

 ### Reflection

 **What are the strengths?**
+1. The SEQ2SEQ-VIS tool is beautiful, involved engineering.

 **What are the weaknesses?**
 1. The SEQ2SEQ-VIS tool does not seem applicable to sequence-to-sequence models that do not follow the five stages as laid out.